-- 1.1.1 A rapid identification walkover survey was undertaken for the proposed Whinash wind farm site, to the east of Tebay, Cumbria (centred at NY 571 036) (Fig 1) by Oxford Archaeology North (OA North), on behalf of West Coast Energy Ltd and RDC (Scotland) Ltd. The survey was undertaken in February 2003 and examined the development corridor on Bretherdale Bank, Bretherdale Common and Roundthwaite Common, within the larger study area already investigated in the desk-based assessment (LUAU 2000). - 1.1.2 An additional rapid identification survey was undertaken in August 2003 on new areas of proposed development within the assessment area, outlined as potential access areas. - 1.1.3 The rapid identification walkover survey involved a systematic examination of the ground surface within a defined 200m wide corridor centred on the lines of proposed wind turbines and cable routes.
-The survey recorded the character and extent of the earthworks and features within the development corridor. - 1.1.4 This document sets out the results of the survey in the form of a short report which outlines the findings, followed by a statement of the archaeological potential of the area, an evaluation of the impact of the proposed development and recommendations for further work.
-The results of the walkover survey are collated within the project gazetteer (Appendix 2) in addition to the results of the desk-based study (LUAU 2000).
+- 1.1.1 A rapid identification walkover survey was undertaken for the proposed Whinash wind farm site, to the east of Tebay, Cumbria (centred at NY 571 036) (Fig 1) by Oxford Archaeology North (OA North), on behalf of West Coast Energy Ltd and RDC (Scotland) Ltd. It examined the development corridor on Bretherdale Bank, Bretherdale Common and Roundthwaite Common, within the larger study area already investigated in the desk-based assessment (LUAU 2000).
+The survey was undertaken in four separate phases in February and August 2003, October 2004 and January 2005, reflecting that there were alterations to the layout that necessitated re-visits. - 1.1.2 The rapid identification walkover survey involved a systematic examination of the ground surface within a defined 200m wide corridor centred on the lines of proposed wind turbines and cable routes.
+The survey recorded the character and extent of the earthworks and features within the development corridor. - 1.1.3 This document sets out the results of the survey in the form of a short report which outlines the findings, followed by a statement of the archaeological potential of the area, an evaluation of the impact of the proposed development and recommendations for further work.
+The results of the walkover survey are collated within the project gazetteer (Appendix 2) together with the results of the desk-based study (LUAU 2000).